 To read Archbishop Currie’s letter, click here.

 On June 23, 2015.
 Father Anthony Anh celebrated the 25th anniversary of his priestly ordination.
 Father Anh came to the Diocese of Corner Brook and Labrador in July, 2011.
 Since that time he has ministered to the people of West St. Modeste, Sheshatshiu, and Natuashish, where he is currently serving as Administrator of Tshukuminu St. Anne Parish.

 Bishop Hundt, on behalf of himself and the people of the diocese, extends congratulations to Father Anh on 25 years of priestly ministry and expresses his gratitude for his service to our diocese.
 Father Anh is assured of our prayers as he continues to serve the people of the Diocese of Corner Brook and Labrador.

 As part of its observation of the Year of Consecrated Life, the CCCB is featuring on its website the lives and spirituality of a number of Canadian saints and blesseds.
-The latest of those to be featured are Blessed Marie-Léonie Paradis, whose feast day was celebrated on May 4th, and Blessed Catherine of Saint Augustine, whose feast day was May 8th.
+The latest of those to be featured is Blessed Vasyl Velychkovsky, whose feast day is June 27th.